fsalomon/ring2sip/README.md

 # Why?
 The Ring App works fine for families, but not for businesses:
 - Ring doesn't support SSO.
+I don't want to manually maintain a walled-of user database.
-- Off-duty staff shouldn't be bothered with business Ring Calls.
+- Off-duty staff shouldn't be bothered with Ring Alerts.
 - My PBX has so many features that can be useful for a Doorbell as well: routing/hunt groups, time-based announcements and more.

 ## Features